 (B) Centre for Professional Excellence in Cooperatives (C-PEC)

-NABARD, in collaboration with GIZ, has established “Centre for Professional Excellence in Cooperatives (C-PEC), in BIRD, Lucknow in the year 2009 for supporting Cooperative Training Institutes (CTIs) in STCCS to impart quality training.
+NABARD, in collaboration with GIZ, has established “Centre for Professional Excellence in Cooperatives (C-PEC), in BIRD, Lucknow in the year 2009 for supporting Cooperative Training Institutes (CTIs) in STCCS to impart quality training in banking and delivery of financial services.

 Shri N. P. Mohpatra